 Closed-loop referral platforms enable efficient communication and data sharing between healthcare providers and social service agencies.
 This eliminates the need for manual paperwork, reduces the time spent on administrative tasks, and frees up resources for direct service delivery.
 Community-based organizations can serve more individuals with a streamlined referral process without sacrificing quality care.

-This efficiency can significantly enhance the ability of nonprofit organizations with limited resources to meet the community's needs.
+This efficiency can significantly enhance the ability of community organizations with limited resources to meet the community's needs.
 By integrating a digital platform that tracks referrals, organizations can prioritize their efforts, monitor service uptake, and reduce duplication of work.

 Social determinants of health are complex and multifaceted, requiring coordination across different sectors—healthcare, housing, food, transportation, and more.
 Closed-loop referral platforms help synchronize care between these sectors, ensuring that patients or individuals receive the holistic support they need.